bradleystachurski/Data-Learning/Readme.md

 > ...
 > However, there will always be a place for those who excel at solving ambiguous technological & business problems.
 And they'll cost more than $30/hr.

 What this curriculum won't cover are the soft skills, but that's not to undermine their importance.
-In fact, they might be quite a bit more important than the hard skills.
+In fact, they might multiple times more important than the hard skills.
 I'm not the first to point this out.
 From Dale Carnegie's *How to Win Friends and Influence People*, a book published October 1936:

 > Research done a few years ago under the auspices of the Carnegie Foundation for the Advancement of Teaching uncovered a most important and significant fact -- a fact later confirmed by the additional studies made at the Carnegie Institute of Technology.
 These investigations revealed that even in such technical lines as engineering, **about 15 percent of one's financial success is due to one's technical knowledge and about 85 percent is due to skill in human engineering** -- to personality and the ability to lead people.

+Keep this in mind while going down the technical rabbit hole.
+The technical skills are only a small part of the equation.
+Remember that you're ultimately learning a skill set that serves a business function.
+Your goal is to improve the product and to improve the user experience.
+Keep this in mind before you begin down the path of learning Hadoop, R, scikitlearn, etc. It’s fun to play with the tools.
+Enjoy the sandbox. ***But if you’re serious about being successful with data science, remember to improve the product and improve the user experience.
+Remember the What and the Why you’re doing the work***.
+This is the most important step to building a good foundation for a successful career in data science.